From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: System Model

 \subsubsection{Applied Scenarios}

 This section illustrates the system models for the proposed RIS-assisted received IM schemes, RASM and RASSK, to enhance wireless networks.
-As depicted in \figref{system model}, we consider a SIMO uplink in an IoT scenario where fixed sensors collect environmental data, e.g., temperature, and transmit it to a base station (BS).
+As depicted in \figref{system model}, we consider a SIMO uplink in an IoT scenario where fixed sensors collect environmental data \footnote{Since both transmit sensors and the receive BS are fixed in this scenario, mobility-induced channel fluctuations are beyond the scope of this paper.}, e.g., temperature, and transmit it to a base station (BS).
 The sensor employs a single transmit antenna ($N_t=1$), while the BS has $N_r$ receive antennas.
 Due to obstructions, the direct link is blocked, relying solely on the RIS path.
 The RIS comprises $N$ REs and an intelligent unit linked to the transmitter.
 For instance, in the RASM scheme, bit sequence 010 maps to an AC selecting the first and fourth receive antennas; the intelligent unit directs the first RE subset to amplify the signal toward the first antenna and the second subset toward the fourth.
 Note that RASM transmits $M$-ary constellation symbols, whereas RASSK conveys only pure power, necessitating more receive antennas in RASSK.
 We denote $N_r^1$ for RASM and $N_r^2$ for RASSK, with $N_r^1 \ll N_r^2$.